coreprocess/react-with-bem/README.md

 # react-hook-bem

-A react library implementing the [BEM](http://getbem.com/) concept for Sass.
+A React library implementing the [BEM](http://getbem.com/) concept for Sass.

 ## Features